On multiplicative spectral sequences for nerves and the free loop spaces: Diffeological spaces

 \subsection{The Souriau--de Rham complex, the simplicial de Rham complex and the factor map}

 We here recall the de Rham complex $\Omega^*(X)$ of a diffeological space $(X, \D^X)$ in the sense of Souriau \cite{So}.
-For an open set $U$ of ${\mathbb R}^n$, let $\D^X(U)$ be the set of plots with $U$ as the domain and
+For an open set $U$ of ${\mathbb R}^n$, let $\D^X(U)$ be the set of plots with $U$ as the domains and